top of page

 How to Use Biochar Effectively

 Biochar has gained increasing attention among farmers, gardeners, and soil scientists as an effective soil amendment that can improve soil fertility and support long-term agricultural productivity.
 However, knowing how to use biochar correctly is essential.
 Simply spreading raw biochar on soil may not provide the desired results.
 When properly prepared and applied, biochar can significantly enhance plant growth.
-This guide explains how to use biochar effectively, including h
+This guide explains how to use biochar effectively, including ho

 WasteX